MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entity-relationship-behavior.md

 ---
-title: "Entity relationship behavior (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Entity relationship behavior (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 descriptions: "Cascading of behaviors may arise in case of one-to-many entity relationships and they can be configured to preserve data integrity and automate business processes" ms.custom: "" ms.date: 11/03/2017